CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 ** Communication via the radio interface **

-In order to secure the communication via the radio interface, the measures NET.2.1.M3 * Selection of suitable crypto procedures for WLAN * and NET.2.1.M5 * Secure basic configuration of the access points * must be applied.
+In order to secure the communication via the radio interface, the measures NET.2.1.M3 * Selection of suitable crypto procedures for WLAN * and NET.2.1.M5 * Secure basic configuration of the access points * are to be used.

 ** Communication between access point and WLAN management system **